Siilbon/100-days-of-code/r1-log.md

 I spent the day at work munging data for a conversion project using pandas and so I wanted to work on something totally different.
 I kept working on the starter html project on free code camp.
 It was all review, but it's good to get more practice.
 I'm surprised that \<input\> elements are self closing.
 After getting more html practice I'm going to work on using flask as a framework.

 ### R1D3 April 27th 2018
+Today I focused on my pandas manipulation at work, I got a couple of free code camps done too.
+This weekend I'm going to try to finish the html section of FCC and then migrate from just a html to flask.

+### R1D4 April 28th 2018